naturemed/naturemed.github.io/pages/epa/000_template/epa_subjective.md

   {{site.data.alerts.end}}
 - Goals
 - Vital Force
-  {% include note.html content= 'Vis medicatrix naturae: "an inherent self-healing process in people that is ordered and intelligent.
+  {% include note.html content= '<br>Vis medicatrix naturae: "an inherent self-healing process in people that is ordered and intelligent.
 Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process."
 [AANP, 2022](https://naturopathic.org/page/PrinciplesNaturopathicMedicine?&hhsearchterms=%22vis+and+medicatrix+and+naturae%22))' %}

 ## Evaluate healing power and processes (pathobiography)
    {{site.data.alerts.important}}